-Austin College invites the submission of abstracts or synopses describing projects, intellectual scholarship, or creative works in all disciplines.
-The abstracts and creative project synopses are welcome from all Austin College students who have performed research at Austin College or off campus at other locations.
-Abstracts and creative project synopses submitted are reviewed by divisional representatives to ensure they meet the standards outlined in these guidelines, but are not peer-reviewed or evaluated for merit.
+Austin College invites the submission of abstracts or synopses describing projects, intellectual scholarship, or creative works in all disciplines from all Austin College students who have performed research at Austin College or off campus at other locations.
+Abstracts and creative project synopses are reviewed by divisional representatives to ensure they meet the standards outlined in these guidelines.
 The primary faculty sponsor is responsible for reviewing the content and approving the presentation of the research.

 - Abstracts and creative project synopses must be sponsored by a faculty member.

 - The presenting author of each abstract or creative project synopsis must be an Austin College student.

 - A student may be an author on any number of abstracts or creative project synopses.

 - Use Times New Roman font, 12-point type.